-- 39. Monitoring progress and making recommendations for the future is critical to a well-functioning Strategy and Implementation Plan.
-It helps us know what is working and what might need to change.
-These are important mechanisms for managing risk and holding each other to account if implementation does not happen as it should. - 40.
+Monitoring progress and making recommendations for the future is critical to a well-functioning Strategy and Implementation Plan.
+It helps us know what

 A half yearly report will be prepared outlining progress to date against each of the actions, timeframes and issues and risks.
 This report will be published with immediacy after each meeting on the Council's website.
-Elements of the report may be withheld if there are reasons to do so, such as commercial-in-confidence information. - 41.
-The Chair of the Governance Board will provide an in-person by-exceptions report to Council at least every six months to detail progress against the Strategy and Implementation Plan, and receive advice from elected members at this time on any improvements or additional actions (which would require sufficient resourcing). - 42.
+Elements of the report may be withheld if there are reasons to do so, such as commercial-in-confidence information.

+The Chair of the Governance Board will provide an in-person by-exceptions report to Council at least every six months to detail progress against the Strategy and Implementation Plan, and receive advice from elected members at this time on any improvements or additional actions (which would require sufficient resourcing).

 The Chair of the Governance Board will oversee development of an annual report for publication at the end of Year 1 and Year 2 of operations, identifying progress, risks, and next steps.
 Council senior leadership and staff will make themselves available to work with community members on actions and provide updates, as is deemed reasonable and fair.